Genius Ways to use Dawn platinum powerwash in your home!

 3. Outdoor Grill

 And so I sprayed down the entire grill.
-And again, let it sit so that it could begin using its power.
+And again, let it sit so it could begin using its power.

 And then, I started to rub away the grease in the product, and I was surprisingly shocked again.
-It actually worked way better than some of the grill cleaners I have ever used.
+It worked way better than some of the grill cleaners I have used.
 Honestly, if I let the product sit for longer next time I clean the grill, it will take even more off.

 4. Folding lawn chairs

 Well, I mean, let’s keep this Dawn powerwash uses party going.
-T-ball season has begun, and so I needed to pull out our lawn chairs.
+T-ball season has begun, so I needed to pull out our lawn chairs.
 My toddler had this white princess lawn chair passed down to her.
 But I tried to scrub it last year and couldn’t get many deep stains out.

 Guess what!!
 It worked; there were food stains on this chair that had been there for so long.
 And like magic, the chair looked almost new again.
 The kids loved helping me with this process.
 I was a happy mama.
-Cause now I was gaining confidence like I can clean anything!!!

 5. Crystal Chandelier

 Moving on with my Curious George mind running wild.
-I thought, what about my chandelier.
+I thought, what about my chandelier?
 I had it installed 6 years ago, and it’s so hard to keep clean.
 But I refuse to pay several hundred dollars for anyone to clean it.

 So like a mad scientist, I placed towels down on the wood floor.
 Then I climbed to the top of the stairs and began to spray my chandelier.
 All 100 balls of crystals.
-They were dusty, and the film had really built up no matter how many times I tried.
+They were dusty, and the film had built up no matter how many times I tried.

-I was extra generous on the spray with the chandelier because as it broke down layers of dust and dirt, I reapplied to get the cleanist crystal I could.
+I was extra generous on the spray with the chandelier because as it broke down layers of dust and dirt, I reapplied to get the cleanest crystal I could.
 I used the drip method on this.

 Then I used an empty Dawn Powerwash spray bottle and filled it with water.
 I wanted it with water to get the same spray power so I could reach it.
-I sprayed over and over again water, and little by little, the crystal began to shine, and I could see the little rainbows.
+I sprayed over and over again water, and little by little, the crystal began to shine, and I could see the rainbows.